Consult and interpret campaign reports

 The status of the emails sent will indicate the number of them that have been delivered correctly, and those that have returned a soft bounce or soft bounce (which will make a new retry after a while), or a hard bounce or hard bounce(remember that a high number of hard bounces can cause your sending to be canceled).

 - Emails delivered: These are the emails that have reached your recipients' mailbox.
 This category includes both open and unopened emails, as well as complaints.
 We understand a complaint as every time a user has manually marked your submission as spam.

-- Soft bounces: Sending error when the mail could not be delivered to the recipient temporarily, for example, because the inbox was full at the time of receiving the mail.
+- Soft bounces: Sending error when the email could not be delivered to the recipient temporarily, for example, because the inbox is full at the time of receiving the email.
 When a soft bounce occurs, the server will make another (or other) subsequent delivery attempts, usually after the rest of the campaign has been successfully sent.

 - Hard bounces : Sending error when the mail ISP (Gmail, Yahoo, Hotmail, etc.) recognizes the email as not existing.
 This may be because the email no longer exists or that it has some kind of misprint.
 It is important to avoid hard bounces as much as possible, since they affect the reputation of your sender domain since mail ISPs penalize sending their emails that do not exist.

-- Complaints: This status occurs when the email recipient marks the email as spam or unwanted.
+- Complaints: This status occurs when the email recipient marks the email as spam or junk.

 - Unsubscribe: Occurs when the recipient of the email clicks on the unsubscribe link.
-Although it is not frequent, there are certain configurations of antivirus and anti-spam systems, which if they detect that the mail is unwanted, make an automatic call to unsubscribe from said subscription.
+Although it is not frequent, there are certain configurations of antivirus and anti-spam systems, which if they detect that the email is spam, make an automatic call to unsubscribe from said subscription.

 Remember that you have more information about all these concepts in our article on essential metrics in email marketing.